PrefectHQ/prefect/docs/core/task_library/contributing.md

         ...
 ```

-This allows users of the task to use Prefect Secrets to securely pass sensitive information to the task:
+This allows users of the task to use Prefect Secrets to securely pass sensitive information to the task using whatever secret storage mechanism they prefer:

 ```python
 from prefect import flow